ddzunja/tensor-network-algorithm/README.md

     - bipartite coloring

 ## C++ optimum solver for mini graphs
     - Assuming the number of vertices < 20
     - Complexity of calculating chromatic number is O(3^N)
+    - Memory complexity of calculating the coloring itself is O(2^N)
     - to compile the solver in C++11 use command: make mini_optimum_solver
     - to run the specified data file use command: ./mini_optimum_solver graph_file